krishnamanchikalapudi/examples.ipynb/LLM/README.md

 ## What is LangChain?
 LangChain is an open source orchestration framework for the development of applications using LLMs.
 Available in both Python- and JavaScript-based libraries, LangChain’s tools and APIs simplify the process of building LLM-driven applications like chatbots and virtual agents.
+LangChain is a powerful and open-source Python library designed for natural language processing tasks.
+It facilitates easy access to a range of potent language models from providers such as OpenAI, Cohere, Huggingface Hub, and IBM watsonx, among others.
+Beyond mere model access, LangChain offers tools for interactive dialogues with these models, allowing for seamless human-machine conversations.
+We’ll use LangChain to:
+ - Connect to an AI model.
+ - Create and manage AI conversations.
+ - Build sequences of AI tasks.
+ - Use tools like web APIs alongside AI.

 ## What is Ollama?